How to Install cPanel & WHM on Google Compute Engine™ Through The Google Marketplace

 Google blocks port 25

-For potential solutions, read Google’s SMTP relay: Route outgoing non-Gmail messages through Google support article and the Smarthost configuration section on our Exim Configuration Manager documentation.
+For potential solutions, read Google’s SMTP relay: Route outgoing non-Gmail messages through Google support article and the Smarthost configuration section in our Exim Configuration Manager documentation.

 Deleting an instance